Physical Pilgrimages

 As you journey, try and cultivate a state of not staring too hard.
 Instead, simply become aware of what is happening around you.

-Depending on your circumstances, you may want to make a virtual pilgrimage (more details here).
-In this case, reflect on images from the Internet, a mobile device, a book or perhaps a photo album.
+During the pilgrimage, participants were encouraged to reflect on any Scripture, thoughts or experiences that were on their hearts.
+Depending on their circumstances, participants could instead make a virtual pilgrimage (more details here), reflecting on images from the Internet, a mobile device, a book or perhaps a photo album.

-Pay attention to things that ‘shimmer’, things that you notice on your Journey that shine and glisten in a tremulous light.
-They may gently reflect the light and seem to move slightly.
+The aim was to pay attention to things that ‘shimmered’, things noticed on the journey that shone and glistened in a tremulous light.
+They may have gently reflected light and seemed to move slightly.

-Be open to what you sense as ‘shimmering’.
+Particpants were encouraged to be open to what they sensed as ‘shimmering’.

 It might be a natural object like a flower, as noted earlier.